Transmission tower: Terminology

-Transmission tower is the name for the structure used in the industry in the United States and some other English-speaking countries.
+Transmission tower is the term for the structure used in the industry in the United States and some other English-speaking countries.
 In Europe and the U.K., the terms electricity pylon and pylon derive from the basic shape of the structure, an obelisk with a tapered top.
-In Canada, the term hydrotower is used, because hydroelectricity is the principal source of electricity for the country.
+In Canada, the term hydro tower is used, because hydroelectricity is the primary source of electricity for the country.